JerisonPaul/uni-router-mini/README.md

 ## introduce

-uni-router-mini is mainly designed for uni app without route interception function, conform to [Vue-router](https://router.vuejs.org/zh/) usage habits。
+uni-router-mini is specially designed for uni-app, which mainly solves the problem of uni-app route interception。

 ## use
-___router.js needs to be consistent with pages.json___
+___routes.js needs to be consistent with the path of pages.json___
 * router/routes.js

     ```